testingtaggingproject/main/internal.md

 ## Part 1: Generate diagnostics

-1. Create the following accounts
+1. Create the following accounts:
    * [Google Analytics](https://analytics.google.com/analytics/web/)
    * [Google Ads dollar-a-day](https://support.google.com/ads-help/answer/10118361)
    * Google Marketing Platform
    * Shopify, Wordpress, Wix, or another content management system (CMS)
 1. See tag diagnostics in Data Manager (GADM) and Google Tag Experience (GTE)
-1. Send data to any of the products and see the data come through via both
+1. Send data to any of the products and see the data come through using both:
    * the Google tag (GTE)
    * Google Tag Manager (GTM) through a container
 1. Generate diagnostics through the following: